Fragments

 When loading .graphql

-files with graphql-tag/loader , we can include fragments using import
+files with graphql-tag/loader, include fragments using import

 statements.
 For example: